skannan-maf/streamlit_graph_editor/README.md

 # streamlit_graph_editor
-A streamlit component that allows user to construct and/or edit networkx graphs<br>
+A streamlit component that allows user to construct and/or edit graphs (passed and returned as a JSON)<br>
 Refer to "app.py" to see how to use it<br>
 Supports directed and undirected graphs, as well as trees for now!<br>